Let me tell you a personal story and share my reflections with you.

-Today I'm a seasoned traveler, but already in the early days I preferred to set out on my own.
-When you go alone you meet more people which effects the overall learning experience - and I just love the thrill of traveling on my own.
-As a one-man team you got the freedom of a soaring bird, you go where you want and you can change your plans anytime along the way.
-However, from time to time I team up with travelers I meet for a refreshing change.
+As a one-man team you got the freedom of a soaring bird, you go where you want and you can change your plans anytime en route.
+Anyhow, from time to time I team up with travelers I meet along the way for a refreshing change.

 Spending Time Abroad

-Traveling is a great eye-opener.
-Anyone with an interest in traveling and personal growth has everything to win.
-I find it surprising, how I can spend 6 months round the Middle East without noticing any changes in myself.
-But once I've been back home for a month or two, I really start noticing it.
+But once I've been back home for a month or two, I start noticing it.
 You really have to go home to see these changes clearly and to understand how the new experiences have affected you.
-Your point of reference awaits back home.
+Your point of reference awaits back home...

 Hitchhiking In Africa

 I had been to northern Africa twice and really enjoyed Arab culture, especially the rich history, foods and down-to-earth people.
-But when I left the UK heading for Southern Africa, I had no idea that this trip was going to become the most life-changing of them all.
+But when I left the UK heading for Southern Africa, I had no idea that this was going to become the most life-changing trip of them all.

 Hitchhiking is great and I just love meeting the locals, wherever I go.
 Sure, I've had bad experiences while on the road but with some healthy common sense, hitching is just fine.
 I started in South Africa, which still was in a noticeable state of change after the recent fall of apartheid.
 Besides, it's a stunningly beautiful country and getting a ride wasn't that hard.